Best sports streaming service for 2022

 Because of rights agreements, most live TV streaming services don't carry many RSNs.
 DirecTV Stream is the exception.
 It has nearly every RSN, particularly the Bally Sports channels (formerly Fox Sports) offered by Sinclair, but the company just increased its prices, and you'll need to spring for its now $90-a-month plan to access them.

-If you are a determined cord-cutter or know that you only need one a few channels to get your sports fix, here are the best streaming services on the market for sports lovers.
+If you're a determined cord-cutter or know that you only need one a few channels to get your sports fix, here are the best streaming services on the market for sports lovers.

 Carries ESPN, ABC, FOX, CBS, NBC, TBS, TNT, FS1, and in the $90 package, most RSNs and league channels